clewisdavis/CSS-for-JS/css-for-js-notes.md

 - When you want to prevent line wrapping, and add an ellipsis if the string can't fit on single line.
 - `white-space: nowarp`
-- For example, if you have a table, and want to truncate strudnes withlonger names.
+- For example, if you have a table, and want to truncate students with longer names.
 - The overflow management kids in after the line-breaking algorithm.
 - First the browser figures out where to put the line breaks.
 Then it figures out what to do about the overflow.
 - In order to truncate the content, we need to disable line-wrapping altogether.
 We do that with `white-space: nowrap`